trenchsheikh/c0gni/docs/README.md

 # c0gni Documentation

-Comprehensive documentation for the c0gni Agent Operating System - the first platform for autonomous AI trading agents on Solana.
+Comprehensive documentation for the c0gni Agent Operating System - the first multi-chain platform for autonomous AI trading agents with collective memory across all EVM chains.

 ## 🚀 Quick Start